giraf-fe/Autoclicker/README.md

 1. Use Command prompt and `cd` into the directory
 2. Run the command `cmake ./`(because visual studio should be the default generator) or `cmake -G "Visual Studio 17 2022"` and wait for it to complete
 3. Open the project file in Visual Studio.
+## Tips on how to bypass screenshares
+1. Rename the program to windows files but not exactly like ScvHost.exe or cssrs.exe
+2. Put the file deep into windows files
+3. Put the directory to the autoclicker into PATH
+4. Open a new command prompt and just type in the name of the autoclicker